Work on critical issues to shape our future

 As an organizer with the Student PIRGs, you’ll work with students to make a difference on important issues facing your community and your country.
 Take a look at some of our current priorities:

 America’s more than 5,000 universities, colleges and community colleges are big energy consumers with large buildings, many of which are open 24/7.
 In an age where clean, renewable energy sources like wind and solar can more than meet our energy needs, it makes no sense to power our campuses with polluting fossil fuels.
-As largely self-contained communities, and therefore better able to find ways to generate all the power they need from clean, renewable sources — especially given the expertise among their faculty and the enthusiasm among their students for going green.
+As largely self-contained communities, college campuses are already well-equipped to generate all the power they need from clean, renewable sources — especially given the expertise among their faculty and the enthusiasm among their students for going green.

 To achieve that goal, our organizers are working with the campus communities at 50 campuses in 10 states.
-To date, more than 350 faculty members from across the country have supported us in calling for commitments to 100 percent renewable energy — many of whom will prove to be valuable allies when we ask local and state government leaders to consider taking similar action.
+To date, more than 350 faculty members from across the country have supported us in calling for commitments to 100 percent renewable energy — many of whom will prove to be valuable allies when we ask local and state government leaders to take similar action.

 Every day, people throw away tons of plastic “stuff” — which not only clogs our landfills, trashes our parks and litters our streets, but also washes into our rivers and oceans, where it can harm wildlife.